A favicon of Linkedin Ads

 Companies Using Linkedin Ads

-Our database tracks 83,686 companies using Linkedin Ads, from B2B startups to Fortune 500 brands that use Linkedin Ads like Tata Consultancy Services, Deloitte, and Bank of America.
+Our database tracks 83,686 companies using Linkedin Ads, from solo consultants to Fortune 500 brands that use Linkedin Ads like IBM, Salesforce, and Adobe.
 Below you'll find a full list of companies using Linkedin Ads with market share, industry breakdowns, and geographic data.
+LinkedIn now has 1.3 billion registered members (per Sprout Social, 2026), and its ad revenue hit $8.2 billion in 2025 according to WARC.

-Linkedin Ads holds a 0.37% share of the advertising networks market, ranking #13 in a category dominated by Google's ad products.
-The top companies using Linkedin Ads are overwhelmingly B2B-focused enterprises in IT consulting, financial services, and professional services.
-Our crawler detects the LinkedIn Insight Tag and conversion tracking scripts across websites using Linkedin Ads for account-based marketing, lead generation, and recruitment campaigns.
-Data updated monthly across 29.6M domains.
+Linkedin Ads holds a 0.51% share of the advertising networks market, ranking #10 in the category.
+The top companies using Linkedin Ads span IT consulting, financial services, and advertising services.
+Over 77,000 websites using Linkedin Ads have been enriched with company data, updated monthly across 29.6M domains.

 Share: